rparizotto/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-And calculate which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps
+And we calculate which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps

 ```r
 interval_max = df_interval$interval[which.max(df_interval$average)]